timescale/docs/getting-started/queries.md

     <Highlight type="note">
     Get a sneak peek at the results by clicking "Run query" below.
-This runs the SQL query against a live instance curated by Timescale.
+This runs the SQL query against a live instance curated by $COMPANY.
     </Highlight>

     <TryItOutCodeBlock id="try-it-out-code-block-1" queryId="getting-started-srt-4-days" />